 Prior authorization is used to determine whether a service is covered (including whether it is medically necessary) before the service is provided.
-Members may contact Customer Service or visit the Member Dashboard for a list of services that require prior authorization.
+Members may contact Customer Service or visit myModa for a list of services that require prior authorization.

 Obtaining prior authorization is the member's assurance that the services and supplies recommended by the provider are medically necessary and covered by the Plan.
 Response to a provider request for prior authorization will be within 2 business days.
-If more information is needed, Moda Health will ask for it within 2 business days and will respond to the prior authorization request no more than 15 days after receiving it.
 Except in the case of fraud or misrepresentation, prior authorization for benefit coverage and medical necessity shall be binding if obtained no more than 30 days prior to the date the service is provided, and eligibility shall be binding for 5 business days from the date of the authorization.